Phoenix Campus Violence Attorney

 College is supposed to be a wonderful experience where students can grow, meet new friends, and get an education.
 Many large universities, such as Arizona State University and Grand Canyon University, and the University of Arizona, offer collegiate and intramural sports programs, numerous social events, and opportunities to participate in clubs, including fraternities and sororities.

 Unfortunately, college is not always safe.
-Every year, there are countless assaults and rapes that occur on college campuses.
+Every year, there are countless sexual assaults and rapes that occur on college campuses.
 Despite the crackdown on dangerous initiation activities in fraternities and other clubs, such activities continue.

-When rape and other violence occur, not only should those directly perpetuating the crimes or these activities be held accountable, so to should the universities themselves if they were in any way negligent.
+When rape and other sexual violence occur, not only should those directly perpetuating the crimes or these activities be held accountable, so to should the universities themselves if they were in any way negligent.
 If you or a loved one have been a victim of this kind of violence and negligence in Phoenix, the campus violence lawyers at Begam Marks & Traulsen, P.A. are here to help.

 How Can Colleges and Universities Be Held Liable for Campus Crime?